 You will first need to measure the glass, in centimetres, using a tape measure.
 Only measure the glass you want to cover.

 Width: measure from left to right at the top and the bottom of the glass, and take note of the largest measurements (some older wooden windows are not perfectly square).
+Height: measure from top to bottom on the left and the right of the glass, and take note of the largest measurements.

 Leaving a clear gap around frosted or patterned film is a stylish and practical option, allowing you to peep out when someone is at the door for example.
 To create a clear outline around the film, deduct twice the width of the desired clear outline, to the width and the height of your pane.